7 Ways to Improve Fuel Economy and Save Money on Fuel

 The prices of fuel are rising and you certainly cannot control it.
 Luckily, there are ways you can keep more money in your pocket by improving the fuel economy of your car.
 You don’t need to compromise on the miles you travel, instead you can follow certain measures to improve your gas mileage.
 Let’s dive into the methods of increasing the fuel efficiency of a vehicle.

 Pay close attention to how many miles your vehicle goes on a full tank.
-Set one of the odometer trip readings, and reset each time you fill up.
+Set one of the odometer trip readings, and reset it each time you fill up.
 If you notice your vehicle getting less mileage, then it’s probably time for a tune-up.

 If the coolant in your vehicle is old and hasn’t been changed in years, then consider performing a radiator flush and filling it with new coolant.

-Replace the tires of your car according to the season you encounter.
+Replace the tires of your car according to the season.
 Make sure to use summer tires during the summer, and winter tires in the winter when there can be ice and snow on the roads.
 Most of us can get away with keeping all-season tires on, as long as they still have enough tread.
 If you drive a rear-wheel vehicle, then consider getting winter tires for the colder months.

 If you or the technician at the tire shop notices uneven tire wear, then you might need to get an alignment or have a suspension issue fixed.